Queen's Wharf Brisbane

 It’s hard to miss the rapid progress taking shape at Queen’s Wharf Brisbane.

-Stage 1 opened in 2019 with Mangrove Walk, Waterline Park and an upgrade of the Bicentennial Bikeway.
+Stage one opened in 2019 with Mangrove Walk, Waterline Park and an upgrade of the Bicentennial Bikeway.

-Stage 2 of Queen’s Wharf Brisbane began its progressive rollout in August 2024, with several key features now open to the public.
-These include:
+Stage two of Queen’s Wharf Brisbane began its progressive rollout in August 2024.
+Several features are now open to the public, including:

 - the new Neville Bonner pedestrian bridge, already being crossed an estimated 10,000 times daily